 The unique mixture of terpenes featured in the formulation of our Bruce Banner Blend results in a rare fragrance profile that is equal parts diesel, sweet, and earth.
 Hugo Fuego, when writing for Westworld, described the Bruce Banner cultivar as featuring “strong diesel notes up front” while citing its sweet after-scent.
 He described the sweet layer as subtly tropical and noted OG Kush as the source of the “earthy, hashy notes” of the popular strain.

 This sometimes sativa-leaning hybrid cultivar was crossed from OG Kush and Strawberry Diesel and has been said to deliver “a harmonious and well-balanced state of mind.”
-The Extract Consultants Bruce Banner Blend involves several terpenes, including the five described below.
+The Extract Consultants Bruce Banner Blend involves several terpenes, including the terpenes described below.
 Each of these phytomolecules plays a critical role in production of the aroma and flavor profiles delivered by this blend.
 Individually, these terpenes provide a range of medicinal benefits; together, they deliver enhanced properties.

 Beta-caryophyllene, typically called BCP or simply caryophyllene, conveys an aroma dominated by pepper and spice.
 This terpene is produced by basil, black caraway, cannabis, cinnamon, clove, copaiba, hops, lavender, oregano, rosemary, and ylang-ylang.